ficcdaf/academic.nvim/README.md

 require("academic").load()
 ```

-If you do not specify an `event`, the plugin will be loaded on startup.
+`academic.nvim` will automatically run its setup logic as soon as it is loaded.
+There are currently no configuration options.

 ## Optional Dependencies

-If you wish to build your dictionary directly from Acamedic with the update function, you must have `bash`, `curl`, and `unmunch` available on your `$PATH`. `unmunch` is installed alongside Hunspell on most systems.
+If you wish to build your dictionary directly from Acamedic with the update function, you must have `bash`, `curl`, and `unmunch` available on your `$PATH`. `unmunch` is installed alongside `hunspell` on most systems.
+This functionality is _optional_. **A reasonably up-to-date version of the dictionary is included with this plugin.**

 # Usage